aslushnikov/macos-14-firefox-super-slow/README.md

 This repo demonstrates the execution time of the following command on the Github Action's `macos-14` runners:

 ```
+# The following should be almost instant, but it takes 5+ seconds on the macos-14 github action runners!
 firefox --headless --screenshot /tmp/foo.png about:blank
 ```